Andyccs/sqat/README.md

 ## Run it locally

 We used to run this project locally until we switch our workflow to docker, but we don't stop you to run this project locally.
-The dockerfiles in [sqat-docker-library](https://github.com/Andyccs/sqat-docker-library) serve as a step-by-step guide to install all dependencies locally in your Linux machines.
+The dockerfiles in this project and [sqat-docker-library](https://github.com/Andyccs/sqat-docker-library) serve as a step-by-step guide to install all dependencies locally in your Linux machines.

 ## View the application running